Gertobin11/our-lockdown-reads-2021/README.md

 - __FLASK:__ Flask is a micro web framework written in Python.
 It is classified as a microframework because it does not require particular tools or libraries.

+ - __Git:__ Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+Git is easy to learn and has a tiny footprint with lightning fast performance.
+It outclasses SCM tools like Subversion,CVS, Perforce
+, and ClearCase with features like cheap local branching, convenient staging areas, and multiple workflows.

+ - __Github:__ GitHub is a Git repository hosting service, but it adds many of its own features.
+While Git is a command line tool, GitHub provides a Web-based graphical interface.
+  It also provides access control and several collaboration features, such as a wikis and basic task management tools for every project.

+- __Materialize:__ Materialize CSS is a UI component library which is created with CSS, JavaScript and HTML.
+It is created and designed by Google.
+Materialize CSS is also known as Material Design. ...
+Google's goal is to develop a system of design that allows for a unified user experience across all their products on any platform.

+- __Gitpod:__ Gitpod is a container-based development platform that puts developer experience first.
+Gitpod provisions ready-to-code development environments in the cloud accessible through your browser and your local IDE (stay tuned for a blog post with more details on that).

+ - __VSCODE:__ Visual Studio Code is a source-code editor made by Microsoft for Windows, Linux and macOS.
+Features include support for debugging, syntax highlighting, intelligent code completion, snippets, code refactoring, and embedded Git.

+- Along with the above mentined technologies I also instlled the following technologies which you can also view in the requirements file these include:

+- click==8.0.1
+- dnspython==2.1.0
+- Flask==2.0.1
+- Flask-PyMongo==2.3.0
+- itsdangerous==2.0.1
+- Jinja2==3.0.1
+- MarkupSafe==2.0.1
+- pymongo==3.11.4
+- Werkzeug==2.0.1

 ### Testing